 - Next you’ll be asked to enter a username of your own choosing, as well as your unique password.

 - This username will become your NMSU email address, as in firstname.lastname@example.org.

-- Once you’ve created your username and password, you won’t have to do it again.
-However, you will be asked to change your password every 120 days.
+- Once you’ve created your username, you won’t have to do it again.
+However, you will be required to change your password every 120 days.